abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: February 2, 2018

+Today's Progress: Continued intermediate FCC algorithm challenges.

+Thoughts: Solved the Smallest Common achallenge!
+Definitely didn't do it all on my own - finally found an answer that made sense and I could reconstruct line by line.

+Link to work: n/a

 ### Day 31: February 1, 2018

 Today's Progress: Continued intermediate FCC algorithm challenges.